ArtificialMindZeroOne/ArtificialMindZeroOne/README.md

 # 💫 About Me:
-⚡I'm Artem Zalevsky, junior+ front-end engineer from Russia<br>🔭 I love traveling and coding.
+⚡I'm Artem Zalevsky, front-end engineer from Russia<br>🔭 I love traveling and coding.
 Extreamly enjoy to communicate with people, share my experience <br>and participate in discussions on programming topics<br>👯 I work in Tinkoff Bank and am looking for new interesting tasks<br>💬 You can ask me whatever you want ^_^<br>

 ## 🌐 Socials: